Visitors were arriving.

 My Role: UX Researcher & Moderator

-Methods: Moderated Usability Testing Sessions & Pre/Post-Task Questionnaires
+Methods: Moderated Usability Testing Sessions & Task Questionnaires

 Duration: 8 weeks (2026)